 I came across Alana and her repair cafes a few weeks ago when I was writing about the Right to Repair.
 “Back in 2014, we were aware of two repair cafés, in Cottenham and Royston.
 So, along with Transition Cambridge, we joined forces with them and with South Cambridgeshire district council.
-There are now about 16 cafes in the Repair Café network that take place in and around Cambridge, which we either run ourselves or support directly.
+There are now about 16 cafes in the Repair Café network that takes place in and around Cambridge, which we either run ourselves or support directly.
 You’ll now find one to two cafés a month held somewhere in the area”.

-Repairs, refreshments and learning
+Repairs, refreshments, and learning

 How do they work?
-“Cambridge is full of engineers” Alana tells me “so we have a huge network of people who like to mend stuff, anything from phones, to watches, to furniture.
+“Cambridge is full of engineers,” Alana tells me “so we have a huge network of people who like to mend stuff, anything from phones, to watches, to furniture.
 We arrange café sessions in community facilities, advertise well in advance and spend some happy hours repairing”.
-You can turn up to a café on spec, but it’s often best to pre-book to better manage your time, and to make sure the repairers come with the right kit or can tell you what bits to buy in advance.
+You can turn up to a café on spec, but it’s often best to pre-book to better manage your time and to make sure the repairers come with the right kit or can tell you what bits to buy in advance.
 Alana tells me Mackays of Cambridge are really supportive, making tools available and looking after two fully stocked repair kits (donated by Draper Tools), which get sent out as needed to the different cafés.

 As well as repairs and refreshments, there’s a big emphasis on learning.
 “Our repairers like to sit with the people who bring in their broken items and show them what they’re doing, so it’s a social and educational event as much as anything.
 We get people of all ages attending”.
 I admit to my own shortcomings in this area.
-“It’s a confidence thing” Alana says.
+“It’s a confidence thing,” Alana says.
 “Sometimes you just need some basic knowledge to start.
-Now I’m happy to get the back off my laptop or re-wire a lamp”.
+Now I’m happy to get them back off my laptop or re-wire a lamp”.
 CCF is running a café in November specifically to teach practical skills.

 Taking ownership of climate change

-As CCF’s only full-time member of staff Alana has had to develop quite a number of skills herself: book keeping and accounts, writing press releases, website management, events organising, funding applications and more all sit within her job description.
-But it is the people side she enjoys most.
+As CCF’s only full-time member of staff Alana has had to develop quite a number of skills herself: bookkeeping and accounts, writing press releases, website management, events organising, funding applications and more all sit within her job description.
+But it is the people’s side she enjoys most.
 “We are about getting people to take ownership of climate change; getting them to take practical steps in ways that make sense to them”.
 This certainly makes sense to me, when environmental problems can seem so daunting and beyond control.

 Open Eco Homes

 We talk a little about the Open Eco Homes project as well, though there’s enough there for another blog at a later date.
 Alan Shepherd, another member of the CCF team who also has a long history with the Centre for Alternative Technology, drives this initiative.
-CCF have good relations with the owners of several local homes that have been built or renovated to a high specification in terms of energy and resource efficiency and with wider environmental credentials.
-Periodically these are kindly opened to view, allowing others to be inspired about eco homes and informed specifically about different technologies.
-“We have been running this programme for 10 years now”, says Alana “longer than any similar project in the UK”.
+CCF has good relations with the owners of several local homes that have been built or renovated to a high specification in terms of energy and resource efficiency and with wider environmental credentials.
+Periodically these are kindly opened to view, allowing others to be inspired about eco-homes and informed specifically about different technologies.
+“We have been running this program for 10 years now”, says Alana “longer than any similar project in the UK”.
 They also run workshops to explore specific issues, such as ventilation, materials, or self-build.

 Making it happen

 I am amazed at just how much CCF seems to get done.
-“We are so reliant on our networks” Alana says.
+“We are so reliant on our networks,” Alana says.
 “Along with Alan, Nicole Barton is our main organiser of events and volunteer participation.
 But there are lots of other groups who share our principles and ambitions”.
 The Cambridge Council’s Climate Leaders Group brings a lot of like minds together and gives CCF invaluable links, as well as helping get council support where they can provide it.

 So what’s next?
 “We have a number of ideas though we’re still working some of these through and confirming different funding streams”.
 There are plans to develop their public face further and revamp the website and communications strategy.
 “We have to maximise every opportunity to provoke more thinking on this issue, to get some real cultural change”.
 Having met with Alana, I have no reason to doubt she will succeed.